HCH1/blog/blog Lombok Gili 1.md

 I recommend Lombok travel agency - hallo trekker
 For this trip, I communicated with the local travel agency via whatsApp, and I chose this travel agency for two reasons:
 - efficiency and careful
+- the staffs/local friends are funny and professional, play guitar, help photography, take care our camping and snorkeling safety.
 - the travel agency ranked #2 of 93 Outdoor Activities in Senaru highly on its website
 ```
 ## 出發前小趣談